Listen to Lesson 12

 Sometimes feedback in the everyday won’t be enough, especially when there are opposing opinions, strong emotions, and high stakes.

-There is a lot written about this specific topic and this final lesson is not designed to cover it all.
-Instead it is to give you an overview and point you in the direction of further reading
+There is a lot written about this specific topic, and this final lesson is not designed to cover all of it.
+Instead, it is to give you an overview and point you in the direction of further reading

-Watch Simon Sinek explain how to confront someone effectively
+Watch Simon Sinek explain how to confront someone effectively, and Jefferson Fisher explain how to diffuse heated conversations.

 Optional Activity Read the blog article on our how our approach to challenging conversation can change the response